 Upon research, he discovered that hardly any women in the surrounding villages used sanitary pads, fewer than one in ten.
 According to a 2011 survey by AC Nielsen, commissioned by the Indian government, it was found that only 12 per cent of women across India use sanitary pads.

 He was further shocked to learn that women don’t just use old rags, but other unhygienic substances such as sand, sawdust, leaves and even ash.
 Approximately 70 per cent of all reproductive diseases in India are caused by poor menstrual hygiene.

 Finding volunteers to test his products was not an easy job.
 His sisters refused, so he had the idea of approaching female students at a local medical college.
 He managed to convince 20 students to try out his pads, but it still didn’t quite work out.
 It was then that he decided to test the products on himself.
 He created a mock “uterus” from an animal bladder by punching a couple of holes in it, and filled it with animal blood.

 He walked, cycled and ran with the bladder under his clothes, constantly pumping blood out to test his sanitary pad’s absorption capacity.

-Everyone thought he had gone crazy and perverse.
+Everyone thought he had gone crazy.

 “My wife and mother left me.
 I was abandoned by the society.
 They thought I am becoming eccentric, consumed by evil spirits. ” But he was a man on a mission.
 “I believe in creating opportunities out of problems, so I used that alone time to complete the invention.” he says.